 Buallay (2019) explored Islamic bank governance attributes and concluded that Shariah attributes significantly affect Islamic bank performance.
 Karim et al. (2020) found that board independence adversely affects the firm risk and board size is unrelated to the firm risk.
-Further explained that the Shariah board interlock and size are negatively associated with Islamic bank riskiness. found that good corporate governance practices enhance the firm's credit rating.
-The board size significantly improves the Credit rating of financial institutions.Grassa (2016) studied the association between Islamic banks' credit rating and governance attributes and concluded that the board's independence and women's presence on the board enhances the credit rating. studied 894 US-based firms and found that board independence adversely affects credit rating.
-Alali et al. (2012) concluded that firms with strong corporate governance have good credit scores.
+Further explained that the Shariah board interlock and size are negatively associated with Islamic bank riskiness.
+The board size significantly improves the Credit rating of financial institutions.Grassa (2016) studied the association between Islamic banks' credit rating and governance attributes and concluded that the board's independence and women's presence on the board enhances the credit rating. s Alali et al. (2012) concluded that firms with strong corporate governance have good credit scores.

 Tarigan and Fitriany (2017) focused on 168 Indonesian firms, and the results explained that a large board size could enhance the firm performance.
 Hamdan (2018) concluded that board interlock adversely affects corporate performance, but when foreign ownership is applied as a moderator, the relationship between board interlock and performance becomes positive.
 Dzingai and Fakoya (2017) concluded that board independence and small board size are key factors in enhancing the South African firm's performance.
 Qian (2016) described that Gender diversity is positively associated with firm performance.
 The Study further recommended that two or more females on a board are more effective than a single female present on the board.
 Bremholm (2015) determined that recruiting a foreign director on board enhances the firm performance.
-Masulis et al. (2012) recommended that the organization needs to avoid the appointment of foreign directors due to the issue of poor attendance.
+Masulis et al. (2012) recommended that the organization refrain from appointing foreign directors due to the issue of poor attendance.

 Theory and Hypothesis Development

 Islamic and conventional banks are naturally two different banks because Islamic banks are based on Shariah rules (Buallay, 2019).
 Conventional banks and Islamic banks have the same corporate governance structure.
 However, Shariah governance is a unique governance characteristic found in Islamic banks.
 Shariah governance's primary function is to care for the interests of all stakeholders according to the Shariah rules and regulations.
-The Islamic bank performs better than conventional banks in the global crisis of 2008 (Hasan & Dridi, 2011).
+The Islamic bank performs better than conventional banks in the global crisis 2008 (Hasan & Dridi, 2011).
 Due to high uncertain business environment, Shariah governance can enforce the management to conduct operations and Islamic bank affairs with Shariah compliance, resulting in default risk decreases and credit rating increases.
-So, the default risk may decrease in good corporate and Shariah governance practices.
+The default risk may decrease in good corporate and Shariah governance practices.

 The stakeholder theory concepts explain that any individual or corporate affected by the decision is called the stakeholder.
 Organizations must satisfy their stakeholders for long-term success (Parmar et al., 2010).
-Steward theory explained that managers are highly motivated and honest with corporates, accomplish their task with efficiently and effectively.
-Therefore may firms prefer to small board because presence of large board may cause over monitoring the operations, increase the cost of firm and decrease the organizational effectiveness(Kalsie & Shrivastav, 2016) The large board creates more communication issues, and delays in decision-making can lead to an increase in debt and a drop in credit rating.
+Steward's theory explains that managers are highly motivated and honest with corporates and accomplish their tasks efficiently and effectively.
+Therefore many firms prefer to small board because the presence of a large board may cause monitoring the operations, increase the cost of a firm and decrease the organizational effectiveness(Kalsie & Shrivastav, 2016) The large board creates more communication issues, and delays in decision-making can lead to an increase in debt and a drop in credit rating.
 As a result of the increased costs and liabilities, the large board harms the credit rating.
 The large Shariah board accommodates the different Fiqh Shariah scholars, allowing different knowledge-based Shariah scholars, but on the other side, causes delays in decision-making and increases costs.
 Therefore, prompt decisions are key indicators of an Islamic bank's success in a dynamic environment.
 Which results gain the confidence of potential customers or investors?